rnegi0598/JS-DSA-Practise/JS-Coding-Interview/Notes.md

 obj1[orange] //error

 ```
+-  ## Q8
-8. static method
+ Static method
     - static method are defined on an object class and not on an object.
     - Static properties cannot be directly accessed on instances of the class.
 Instead, they're accessed on the class itself.
     - Static properties and methods are inherited.

+-  ## Q9
-9. functions are objects in JS.
+ functions are objects in JS.
-- In a constructor function this does not have a value.
+- In a constructor function `this` does not have a value.
 It is a substitute for the new object.
-The value of this will become the new object when a new object is created.
+The value of `this` will become the new object when a new object is created.
 ```js
 // object constructor function function Person(first, last) {